Examples of seaweed product actions

 Key benefits include:

 - greatly improved root growth and tillering, with consequent

 - better resistance to heavy use, especially in adverse conditions,

 - improved resistance to drought;

 - healthier, greener sward, reflecting generally improved sward but also direct leaf greening.

 The general turf formulation is designed to promote strong root growth**, thereby providing sward strength and recovery power; whilst special formulations are supplemented with other specially selected nutrients to ensure an extra strong and rich greensward – and meet differing seasonal and maintenance needs.
 The growth promoter performs best if delivered to the actively growing root layer, either through surface spraying or directly by hydro-jetting.
 When root systems have become poorly developed, the foliar feed will ensure growth promoters and nutrients are delivered directly to the leaves.
-These seaweed growth promoters also assist the establishment of new turf and seeding operations after a repair, or following special activities such as insertion of new drainage.
+These seaweed growth promoters also assist the establishment of new turf and seeding operations after a repair or following special activities such as the insertion of new drainage.